tomwalsh/saltstack-docker-development/README.md

 ## Resetting the Environment
 From time to time it is handy to blow away the environment to ensure that you have a clean slate for your development or testing.
 The `reset.sh` command will go through and collect all the containers that have the word "salt" in the name and destroy them.
 This ensures a fresh start on a subsequent ./build.sh.

-*Make sure you have stopped the docker compose process before to try to reset the environment.*
+*Make sure you have stopped the docker compose process before you try to reset the environment.*

 ![Resetting the Environment](https://raw.githubusercontent.com/tomwalsh/saltstack-docker-development/main/screenshots/resetting-containers.gif)